snipaid-nlg/.github/profile/README.md

 - newsletter summaries
 - search engine result page texts

 They all target a different audience, have different length and style.
-Writing them is tedious work.
-We try to automate this process. \
+Writing them is tedious work. \
-This way, journalists have more time for high-quality research!
+SnipAId automates this process to free up time for all the writers out there!

 ## 🎉 Live Demo

 Our demo is live at [snipaid.tech](https://snipaid.tech). \
 Check it out and generate some snippets yourself.

+### Currently supported features
+- headline generation
+- teaser generation
+- wordpress integration

 ## 💸 Sponsors